coverclock/com-diag-codex/README.md

 ## Abstract

-Codex provides a slightly simpler higher-level C-based application programming interface to the Open Secure Socket Layer (OpenSSL) 1.0.2 API.
+Codex provides a slightly simpler higher-level C-based application programming interface to the Open Secure Socket Layer (OpenSSL) API.
 Mostly it's my excuse to learn how to use the OpenSSL C API for both authentication and encryption for the kinds of low-level, usually C or C++, code that I typically am asked to develop.

-I recently ported this library to work under BoringSSL 1.1.0, Google's fork of OpenSSL.
-I don't have renegotiation (which BoringSSL only supports when initiated by the server-side) working yet.
-But otherwise the unit tests all pass.

-That work in turn made it fairly easy to get this library to work under OpenSSL 1.1.1, similarly without renegotiation working.

-**Important safety tip**: the OpenSSL API is a quickly moving target.
-There are no guarantee that successive (or prior) versions do not break Codex.
-I continue to noodle around with other SSL implementations and versions.
+I first developed Codex under OpenSSL 1.0.2 (the default version under Ubuntu "xenial").
+I later ported it to OpenSSL 1.1.1 (the development version at the time I did this work), OpenSSL 1.0.1 (the default version under Raspbian "jessie" on the Raspberry Pi 2 and 3), and BoringSSL 1.1.0 (Google's fork of OpenSSL 1.1.0).
+The renegotiation feature in Codex only works under OpenSSL 1.0.2.

 ## Contact